ssea-lab/ssea-lab.github.io/index.md

 ## Awards

-We have received a few international and domestic awards or prizes.
+We have received a few notable international and domestic awards or prizes, including
 ```
 - First Prize of Invention and Entrepreneurship, China Association of Inventions, 2018
+- Best Paper Award, International Conference on Software Engineering and Knowledge Engineering, 2016
+- Certificate of Appreciation for the Development of International Standard ISO/IEC 19763, ISO and IEC, 2015
 - First Prize of Scientific and Technological Progress, China Computer Federation, 2014
 - Second Prize of State Scientific and Technological Progress, P.R.
 China, 2009
+- Outstanding Doctoral Dissertation Award, Hubei Province, 2009
 - First Prize of Scientific and Technological Progress, Hubei Province, 2008, 2011, 2015
 - First Prize of Natural Science, the Ministry of Education of China, 2007
 ```